 In the latest episode of Hack My Growth, we’re looking at three competitive intelligence tools and how you can leverage them to stay in front of all your digital marketing efforts.

-Hey, thanks for checking out this video.
-If this is your first time watching, or maybe been watching a while and you have not yet hit subscribe, please do so now.
-We create new content each and every week to help you get the most out of your digital marketing activities.
-All right, let's go.
-So as I said in the opener, we're going to be discussing three powerful competitive intelligence tools that you can leverage to really take your marketing efforts to a whole new level.
+We’re going to be discussing three powerful competitive intelligence tools that you can leverage to really take your marketing efforts to a whole new level.
 This is going to help you build better campaigns, better strategies, help you better understand your audience, and give you that slight edge to put you ahead.
-So let's go.
+So let’s go.

 One of my favorite competitive tools is SEMrush.
 We’ve got a number of tools within this workspace here, but they also have a traffic analytics add-on.

 This can allow us to see how traffic flows in and out of our competitor sites.
-Now, these are things that we use quite a bit when we're trying to understand, is organic going to be a good strategy or do we need to try something else?
-Because if we can see a lot of traffic coming in and then maybe a lot of people leaving and going back to Google, maybe we'll say, "Okay, maybe this site actually wasn't matching that user's intent."
-This isn't going to be perfect.
-They're scraping data and putting it together, but it is going to give us meaningful insights that we can use to start setting up a good strategy.
+Now, these are things that we use quite a bit when we’re trying to understand, is organic going to be a good strategy or do we need to try something else?
+If we can see a lot of traffic coming in and then maybe a lot of people leaving and going back to Google, maybe we’ll say, “Okay, maybe this site actually wasn’t matching that user’s intent.”
+This isn’t going to be perfect.
+They’re scraping data and putting it together, but it is going to give us meaningful insights that we can use to start setting up a good strategy.
 It allows us to see the top pages of our competition.
 We can see which content drives traffic to their site.
-We can see where this traffic is coming from, as well as doing a bulk analysis, where you can put in a number of domains and see what's going on.
-These are some pretty helpful tools when we're looking at building a strategy and really understanding what is happening behind our competitors' sites.
+We can see where this traffic is coming from, as well as doing a bulk analysis, where you can put in a number of domains and see what’s going on.
+These are some pretty helpful tools when we’re looking at building a strategy and really understanding what is happening behind our competitors’ sites.

 What’s nice about this tool is we can put a number of sites here.
 You can put your site here or a number of the competitors and see how they each stack up to one another.